daphne-eu/daphne/doc/DaphneDSL.md

 A few remarks on positions:
 - Counting starts at zero.
-  For instance, a 5 x 3 matrix has row positions 0, 1, 2, 3, and 4, and column positions from 0, 1, and 2.
+  For instance, a 5 x 3 matrix has row positions 0, 1, 2, 3, and 4, and column positions 0, 1, and 2.
 - They must be non-negative.
 - They can be provided as integers or floating-point numbers (the latter are rounded down to integers).
 - They can be given as literals or as any expression evaluating to a suitable value.